System Design Space

 File transfer

-A clear way of exchange, but with weak encapsulation.
+A simple exchange pattern, but with weak encapsulation.

 Shared database